-Born in Missouri in 1925, Dick Van Dyke is known for his starring role in the musical Bye Bye Birdie (1963), and for hosting the successful television comedy series The Dick Van Dyke Show (1961–66).
-Additionally, he starred in the drama series Diagnosis Murder (1993–2001), has won several Emmy Awards and has performed in a number of films, including Mary Poppins; Dick Tracy; Night at the Museum; and Chitty, Chitty, Bang, Bang.
+Born in Missouri in 1925, Dick Van Dyke is known for his starring role in the musical Bye Bye Birdie (1963), and for his successful television comedy series The Dick Van Dyke Show (1961–66).
+Additionally, he starred in the drama series Diagnosis Murder (1993–2001), has won several Emmy Awards and has performed in a number of films, including Mary Poppins; Chitty, Chitty, Bang, Bang, Dick Tracy and Night at the Museum.

 Dick Van Dyke was born on December 13, 1925, in West Plains, Missouri.
 During his more than 60 years in show business, Van Dyke has enjoyed great success on the stage, in films and on television.
 The tall, lanky actor is best known for his comedic antics.
 One of his early influences was Stan Laurel, of the famous comedy duo Laurel and Hardy.

 Van Dyke grew up in Danville, Illinois, with his parents Loren and Hazel and younger brother, Jerry, who also became an actor.
 "Danville was a town of 30,000 people, and it felt as if most of them were relatives," Van Dyke later wrote in his autobiography, My Lucky Life In and Out of Show Business.
 His father, Loren, was often away from the family, working as a traveling salesman for the Sunshine Cookie Company.